-The Pittsburgh Penguins franchise was forever changed on June 9, 1984.
-They selected Mario Lemieux with the first pick of the 1984 NHL Entry Draft.
+The Pittsburgh Penguins franchise was forever changed on June 9, 1984, when they selected Mario Lemieux with the first pick of the 1984 NHL Entry Draft.

-He scored 690 goals and 1,723 points and won two Stanley Cups during his Hall of Fame career in Pittsburgh.
-The 1984 Draft included multiple Hall of Famers like Roy (third round, Canadiens), Brett Hill (sixth round, Calgary Flames) and Luc Robitaille (ninth round, Kings).
+Lemieux scored 690 goals and 1,723 points and won two Stanley Cups during his Hall of Fame career in Pittsburgh.
+The 1984 Draft included multiple Hall of Famers like Roy (third round, Canadiens), Brett Hull (sixth round, Calgary Flames), and Luc Robitaille (ninth round, Kings).

-The Vancouver Canucks beat the New York Rangers 6-3, on June 9, 1994, in Game 5 of the Stanley Cup Final.
+The Vancouver Canucks beat the New York Rangers 6-3 on June 9, 1994, in Game 5 of the Stanley Cup Final.
 The big road win kept the Canucks’ season alive and forced a Game 6 back in Vancouver.
 They held a 1-0 lead going into a crazy third period.
-They extend the lead to 3-0 after Geoff Courtnall and Pavel Bure score in the first 2:48 of the frame.
+They extended the lead to 3-0 after Geoff Courtnall and Pavel Bure scored in the first 2:48 of the frame.